 As in the Days of Noach, so in the Days of Messiah

-“As in the days of Noach” is probably the most obscured sign of all signs of the coming of the Messiah in Matthew 24.
-We should recall that the Messiah has also given us two more signs of Him: the sign of Jonah the Prophet and “as in the days of Lot“.
+“As in the days of Noach” is probably the most obscured of all signs of the Messiah gave us concerning his coming.
+We should recall that the Messiah gave us two more signs, namely, the sign of Jonah the Prophet and “as in the days of Lot“.

 As in the days of Noach in the flood story

 Let us again recall the Flood story.
-According to the Book of Yasher 5:8-10, Noach and Methuselah preached repentance for 120 years.
-For this what the Creator said, “Behold I give you a period of one hundred and twenty years; if you will turn to me and forsake your evil ways, then will I also turn away from the evil which I told you, and it shall not exist, saith the Lord”.
-And Noach and Methuselah spoke all the words of the Lord to the people, day after day, but they did hearken to them, for they were stiff-necked.
+According to the Book of Yashar 5:8-10, Noach and Methushelach preached repentance for 120 years.
+For this is what the Creator said, “Behold I give you a period of one hundred and twenty years; if you will turn to me and forsake your evil ways, then will I also turn away from the evil which I told you, and it shall not exist, saith the Lord”.
+And Noach and Methushelach spoke all the words of the Lord to the people, day after day, but they did hearken to them, for they were stiff-necked.

-And in Yasher 6:17-19, we read that the sons of men assembled together, about seven hundred thousand men and women, and came to the ark and said to him to open the door.
-And Noach answered, “Have you not all rebelled against the Lord, and said that he does not exist?
+In Yashar 6:17-19, we read that the sons of men assembled together, about seven hundred thousand men and women, and came to the ark and said to him to open the door.
+But Noach answered, “Have you not all rebelled against the Lord, and said that he does not exist?
 And therefore, the Lord brought upon you this evil, to destroy and cut you off from the face of the earth”.

 Come into the ark, you and all your household, because I have seen that you are righteous before Me in this generation. … Because for seven more days I am sending rain on the earth, forty days and forty nights, and shall wipe from the face of the earth all that stand that I created.
 (Gen 7:1-4)